pnsn/GFAST/ShakeAlertBranch.md

 # To do

 - [ ] There are LOTS of compile warnings that will have to be cleaned up before branch is ready for production.
-- [ ] The parameter file name needs to be read from command arguments.
+- [x] The parameter file name needs to be read from command arguments.
-- [ ] The log file name needs to be read from the parameter file.
+- [x] The log file name needs to be read from command arguments.
+- [ ] More logging and debugging of activemq activity.
 - [ ] Should convert to use dmlib
 - [ ] Documentation!
 - [ ] Metadata reader needs to be converted to ShakeAlert file format.